Vision

-HEET is a 'not-for-profit' Industrial & Provident Society (No. 28988R) with exempt charity status (No. XR31966).
+HEET is a charitable Community Benefit Society (No. 28988R) with exempt charity status (No. XR31966).
 We are managed by unpaid trustees consisting of local residents and professionals with an interest in furthering the aims and objectives of the organisation.
 We have a flat pay structure, with all employees being paid at the same rate.

 Funding

 HEET's services are free of charge so that they are accessible to low-income households that are in most need.
-We receive grant support and other forms of income from public bodies including the local authority and central government, charitable trusts, and the private sector.
+We receive grant support and other forms of income from public bodies including local authorities, central government and charitable trusts.

 Background & History